 How It Works

-L-theanine works primarily by modulating levels of various brain chemicals, increasing the amount of inhibitory neurotransmitters and actively blocking the overproduction of excitatory neurotransmitters.
+L-Theanine works primarily by modulating levels of various brain chemicals, increasing the levels of inhibitory neurotransmitters and actively blocking the overproduction of excitatory neurotransmitters.

 L-Theanine’s chemical structure is similar to that of glutamate, the most important excitatory neurotransmitter, and that similarity enables it to bind to and block glutamate receptors in the brain.
 This effectively lowers glutamate levels and prevents glutamate receptor overactivity that is typically triggered by stress, resulting in increased calm and relaxation.

 L-Theanine also increases levels of the calmative neurotransmitters dopamine, serotonin, and GABA, all of which are important for regulating mood, alertness, sleep, and energy.
 At the same time, it suppresses overproduction of the potentially damaging stress-related hormone cortisol and triggers the release of Alpha waves, a state of brain activity associated with wakeful relaxation.

-L-theanine has been shown to interact positively with caffeine, and is often taken with caffeine in a 2:1 ratio, particularly when used as a cognition-improving nootropic.
-Doses of 100 mg – 200 mg L-theanine and 50 mg – 100 mg caffeine are considered typical and are generally both effective and well tolerated.
+L-Theanine has been shown to interact positively with caffeine, and is often taken with caffeine in a 2:1 ratio, particularly when used as a cognitive enhancer.
+Doses of 100–200 mg L-theanine and 50–100 mg caffeine are considered typical and are generally both effective and well tolerated.

 Those who are unaccustomed or particularly sensitive to caffeine may want to reduce the amount of caffeine taken with each dose or omit it entirely.

-L-Theanine boosts focus and enhances relaxation on its own but is most effective when combined in a stack with other nootropics.
+L-Theanine boosts focus and enhances relaxation on its own but is most effective when combined, or “stacked,” with other nootropics.

 L-Theanine and Caffeine Stack

-L-Theanine has demonstrated impressive positive effects on mental performance when “stacked,” or combined, with caffeine.
+L-Theanine improves cognitive performance and subjective alertness when “stacked,” or combined, with caffeine.

-The effects of stacking L-theanine with caffeine include:
+The benefits of stacking L-theanine with caffeine may include: